Fanatics Sportsbook promo code CBSFAN: Get up to $1000 No Sweat Bets for Seahawks-Patriots in NFL Big Game

 Both Seahawks quarterback Sam Darnold and Patriots quarterback Drake Maye entered this season with questions around them for entirely different reasons.
 Darnold finally had his NFL breakout season last year in Year Seven of his NFL career in his first season with the Vikings.
 He then signed a three-year, $100.5 million contract with the Seahawks this offseason, and many questioned at the time if he was worth that deal.
 After throwing for 346 yards and three touchdowns with no interceptions last week to lead Seattle to the Big Game, it's hard to challenge his status as a top QB1 now.

 Meanwhile, Maye needed to overcome a less-than-stellar rookie season in an era where many expect highly drafted rookies to dominate from Day One.
 Like Darnold, Maye was a No. 3 overall pick in the NFL Draft.
 Maye nearly doubled his passing yardage this season, throwing for 4,394 yards.
 He led the NFL in completion percentage (72%) and was the runner-up in NFL MVP voting.
 For NFL betting, the Seahawks are 4.5-point favorites, with an over/under of 45.5 points in the latest Patriots vs. Seahawks odds at Fanatics Sportsbook, both unchanged from the opening lines.
+Darnold is the +120 favorite to win Big Game MVP, while Maye is +230.
 Click here to sign up for Fanatics Sportsbook to bet and get up to $1,000 in No Sweat Bets in FanCash at Fanatics:

 Responsible Gaming